 Choose something that you believe will lead to improvements in the way you work or improve your department or your school.
 Choose something you would like to get regular feedback about from your appraiser.

 Examples of main roles

 - Laboratory technician

 - Receptionist

-- Classroom Teacher EQUIP standards, single skill ladders
+- Classroom Teacher

 - Teaching assistant

 - Grounds staff

 - ICT technician

 - Financial management

 - Secretarial support

 - Business administration

 - General support staff roles

 - Headteacher